Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Introduction

-In the following, we will say $(M^3,g,p)$ is pointed $(A, B, \sigma )$-AF if it's an AF $3$-manifold with one or more ends, and one of these ends contains the base point $p$ and is $(A,B, \sigma )$-AF in the sense of above definition.

-The ADM mass from general relativity \cite{ADM61} of an AF $3$-manifold $(M,g)$ is defined as where $v$ is the unit normal vector to the standard sphere $S_r \subset \mathbb{R}^3$.
-It follows from \cite{Bartnik86} that the mass is finite and independent of AF coordinates.
+Given an AF $3$-manifold $(M^3, g)$ with ends $M_{end}^{1},\ldots, M_{end}^N$, the ADM mass of the end $M_{end}^k$, coming from general relativity \cite{ADM61}, is defined as where all quantities in the integral are computed using the Euclidean background metric determined by the asymptotically flat coordinate in $M_{end}^k$ and $\nu $ is the unit normal vector to the standard sphere $S_r \subset \mathbb{R}^3$ with radius $r$.
+It has been shown in \cite{Bartnik86} that the mass of each end is finite and independent of the asymptotically flat coordinates.

-The positive mass theorem in dimension three is the following. \begin{thm} Let $(M^3, g)$ be an AF $3$-manifold with nonnegative integrable scalar curvature.
-Then $m(g) \geq 0$ with equality if and only if $(M,g)=(\mathbb{R}^3, g_E)$. \end{thm} This theorem was first proved by Schoen-Yau \cite{SchoenYau79pmt} in 1979 by constructing stable minimal surface.
-Later Schoen-Yau extended the theorem to the case when the dimension was less than eight \cite{Schoen89, SchoenYau79b}.
-In 1981, Witten \cite{Witten81} later proved the positive mass theorem for spin manifolds of any dimension.
-In 2001, as a byproduct of the proof of the Penrose inequality, Huisken-Ilmanen \cite{HuiskenIlmanen01} proved the three dimensional positive mass theorem by using the inverse mean curvature flow.
-Recently, for three dimensional positive mass theorem, Li \cite{Li18} gave a proof using Ricci flow, Bray-Kazaras-Khuri-Stern \cite{BKKS22} gave a proof using a mass inequality.
+Let $m(g)$ be the maximum of $\{m(M_{end}^k, g)\}_{k=1}^N$, and $(\mathbb{R}^3, g_E)$ be the standard Euclidean $3$-space.
+We have the following positive mass theorem. \begin{thm} Let $(M^3, g)$ be an AF $3$-manifold with nonnegative scalar curvature.
+Then $m(g) \geq 0$, and equality holds if and only if $(M,g)=(\mathbb{R}^3, g_E)$ isometrically. \end{thm} This theorem was first proved by Schoen-Yau \cite{SchoenYau79a} in 1979 through the construction of stable minimal surfaces.
+Later, Schoen-Yau extended the theorem to dimensions less than eight \cite{Schoen89, SchoenYau79b}.
+In 1981, Witten \cite{Witten81} further proved the positive mass theorem for spin manifolds of any dimension.
+In 2001, as a byproduct of the proof of the Penrose inequality, Huisken-Ilmanen \cite{HuiskenIlmanen01} established the three-dimensional positive mass theorem using the inverse mean curvature flow.
+More recently, Li \cite{Li18} provided a proof of the three-dimensional positive mass theorem using Ricci flow, and Bray-Kazaras-Khuri-Stern \cite{BKKS22} gave a proof using a mass inequality.

-The positive mass theorem gives a rigidity statement.
-Then a natural question to ask is the stability problem. \begin{ques} Would the smallness of the mass imply that the manifold is close to the Euclidean space in some topology? \end{ques}
+The positive mass theorem provides a rigidity statement.
+Consequently, a natural question arises regarding the stability problem. \begin{ques} Does the smallness of the mass imply that the manifold is close to the Euclidean space in some topology? \end{ques}

-It's not known which topology should be a good choice and suitable for nonnegative scalar curvature.
-One conjecture about this question in terms of Gromov-Hausdorff topology was stated in 2001 by Huisken-Ilmanen in \cite{HuiskenIlmanen01}.
+It is currently unknown which topology would be a suitable choice for studying such problems in the context of nonnegative scalar curvature.
+In 2001, Huisken-Ilmanen \cite{HuiskenIlmanen01} proposed a conjecture regarding this question, specifically in terms of the Gromov-Hausdorff topology.